 Many are unaware of the risk factors of carcinoid tumors of the lung.
-Through many scientific studies, researchers have found that changes in the lungs, due to dangerous chemicals or radiation, cause carcinoma, which is a typical lung cancer.
+Through many scientific studies, researchers have found that changes in the lungs, due to dangerous chemicals or radiation, cause carcinoma.
 However, these components are not considered significant in the increased risk of lung carcinoid tumors.

 Photomicrograph of a carcinoid tumor, a type of neuroendocrine tumor (NET), which presented as a colon polyp during routine colonoscopy.
 Spread to liver can cause symptoms of carcinoid syndrome.
 Image Credit: David Litman / Shutterstock

 The causes for carcinoid tumors are obscure.
 Genetic factors are thought to be implicated in addition to a myriad of other factors.
 Anomalies in chromosomes comprise differences such as loss of heterogeneity and numerical imbalances.

 - MEN-1 is the abbreviation for multiple endocrine neoplasia type 1 and it is a group of disorders that give rise to neuroendocrine tumors in the parathyroid, pituitary and pancreas.
 Many carcinoid tumors occur together with MEN 1.
 Despite the fact that neuroendocrine tumors depend on the site of the MEN 1 gene mutation, the genetic events underlying the neoplastic process are mostly unfamiliar.
 Genetic cases except those related to MEN 1 are uncommon, but they usually take place.